catonbrewster1/covid-policy-sentiments/README.md

 One of the biggest benefits of using a lambda function is that it's free when not in use.
 When used, it costs just $0.20 per 1M requests, making it very cost-effective.
 The ECR is free up to 1GB and the next 9.999 TB are only $0.09 per GB per month ([Source](https://aws.amazon.com/ecr/pricing/)).
 Thus, the total cost of the lambda function is low in relation to other alternatives and is directly related to the size of the data we want to process.

 #### Visualizing with PySpark
 Due to restrictions with our AWS Educate accounts, we are unable to connect our Kinessis stream to a live dashboard using Amazon IoT and QuickSight.
 Therefore, our kinesis consumer stores the analyzed data in an s3 bucket.
 We then use PySpark on an EMR notebook to efficiently process and visualize the data.
 While the amount of Twitter data we use in this simulation is relatively small, we have designed a pipeline that uses tools that can be scaled as needed.
+The indicator we calculate is the average level of each sentiment for tweets on a given day.

 ## 4. Data